zhukunqian/unity_navmesh_for_java/README.md

 coordate system is the same as unity's, Y axis is up.

-if use want to release navmesh use release(int navmeshId)
+if use want to release navmesh memory , use release(int navmeshId) method

 	public int release(int navmeshId);